CornParade/terraform_rds_project/README.md

 - Terraform

 3) Initialised Terraform and configured AWS account and access keys.

-NOTE: Must run "terraform init" after pulling repo to reconstruct some terraform providers, as github had a file size limit that wouldn't allow them to be pushed back.
+NOTE: Must run "terraform init" after pulling repo to reconstruct some terraform providers, as GitHub had a 100MB file size limit that wouldn't allow them to be pushed to the branch.

 4) Defined AWS username and password set as environment variables.